faizandarwesh/faizandarwesh.github.io/index.md

 Project presentation: [A Smart Safety Gadget for Avoiding Accidents in Warehouse Environment](https://www.slideshare.net/MuhammadYaseenAftab1/a-smart-safety-gadget-for-avoiding-accidents-in-warehouse-environment)
 -->

-* **To-do-List App using NodeJS** [(Project Link)](https://github.com/faizandarwesh/To-do-List-App-using-Node-js): In this project I worked on basic CRUD operations using MongoDB to create a simple to-do-list app that holds the tasks that user wants to do in future and keep track of them.

 * **Vending Machine Project** [(Project Link)](https://github.com/faizandarwesh/Vending-Machine-C-): This is a C# Form based application that is useful for purchasing items like chips, drinks and some other items.